isomerpages/jointpoly-ace/_programmes/School Leadership Move In Programmes (SLMP).md

 #### When is the programme conducted?

-The duration of the programme is 200 hours, which is conducted over a span of 1 year.
-The first run was conducted between Nov 2021 to Nov 2022.
-The second run is scheduled to commence in the second quarter of 2023.
+SLMP is a 200-hour programme that takes place over a period of 12 months.
+The inaugural intake took place from November 2021 to November 2022.
+The second run of SLMP commenced in May 2023 with SLMP 2023 Onboarding Programme and will conclude in May 2024.
+The timing of subsequent runs of SLMP will be dependent on the needs of the polytechnic sector.

 ![](/images/slmp%20fablab.jpg)